Economic Development Finance Specialist (Program Specialist IV)

 - Graduation from an accredited four-year college or university with a degree in business administration, finance, accounting, economic development, economics, political science, public administration, or a related field; and

 - Four (4) years of professional experience in business administration, finance, accounting, economic development, economics, political science, public administration, or a related field.

 Note: Experience and education may be substituted for one another on a year-for-year basis.

 Knowledge, Skills, and Abilities Requirements

 - Knowledge of accounting principles, procedures and terminology.

-- Knowledge of program area and of governing local, state, and federal laws and regulations.
+- Knowledge of local, state, and federal laws and regulations related to program area.